 - Friday – Promotional post

 - Saturday – Interesting article from your industry

 - Sunday – Funny meme or quote

-5. For Facebook Lives, pop an event in your diary so you don’t forget.
-Have your lists of topics and notes all ready to go and just jump right into Facebook and go for it.
+Facebook Lives are great for exposure, but you don’t want to go in unprepared!
+Pop an event in your diary so you don’t forget, and have a list of notes ready to go so that you can jump right in and go for it.
 Don’t be shy!

-6. Keep all your content in separate folders so you can re-use them.
+Keep all your content in separate folders so you can re-use them.
 Once you’ve cycled through about 6 months to a year of content you can start re-using it again.
-Sneaky right?
+Sneaky, right?

-7. Check your analytics and see what’s working.
-You might find that text only posts are getting a lot of engagement and that industry articles aren’t performing as well as you thought they might be.
+You might find that text-only posts are getting a lot of engagement and that industry articles aren’t performing as well as you thought they might be.
 Pick the content that performs well and do more of that and less of the stuff that doesn’t work well.